michal-repo/php_ytd_aria2c/README.md

 # php_ytd_aria2c
-Simple PHP wrapper for youtube-dl and aria2c running in daemon mode.
+Simple PHP wrapper for [youtube-dl/yt-dlp](https://github.com/yt-dlp/yt-dlp) and [aria2c](https://github.com/aria2/aria2) running in daemon mode.
 Useful for low speed connections if files have expiration date after download link is generated.
-This tool will generate download link using youtube-dl only if there is free slot in aria2c.
+This tool will generate download link using [youtube-dl/yt-dlp](https://github.com/yt-dlp/yt-dlp) only if there is free slot in aria2c.

+THIS APP IS NOT GOING TO WORK WITH YOUTUBE.
+Youtube is using multiple files (separate audio and video), Aria2c have no option to merge such sources.
+You need to use command line youtube-dl/yt-dlp to download and merge yt videos.
+There are tons of other pages [that you can still download from](https://github.com/yt-dlp/yt-dlp/tree/master/yt_dlp/extractor).

 # cron
 Set-up cron job to process links from internal queue.